This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

 - A chest x-ray may be done to check your lungs and heart before or after the procedure.
 Healthcare providers may also use the x-ray to look for signs of infection.

-- A dye may be injected into the catheter during your procedure.
-The dye helps to make arteries, heart chambers, and the valve easier for healthcare providers to see.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- Contrast liquid may be injected into the catheter during your procedure.
+Contrast liquid helps make arteries, heart chambers, and the valve easier for healthcare providers to see.
+Tell your provider if you have ever had an allergic reaction to contrast liquid.

 During your procedure: